Tim-Spurlin/Falcon-Grant-Proposal/README.md

 4. **Long-Term Sustainability**: Infrastructure and capability development for ongoing security enhancement
 5. **Community-Wide Impact**: Protection extending beyond CUFH to broader community safety

+The budget directly addresses the priorities outlined in the PASS Program (Funding Opportunity O-COPS-2025-172392) for implementing comprehensive active shooter prevention systems in vulnerable facilities.

 ---

 ## Expected Outcomes and Evaluation